Memorable Manitobans: Peter Cornelius Samwell [Samwel] (1874-1951)

-Born in Holland in January 1874, he became an architect and was responsible for the designs of several theatres and arcades in Amsterdam as well as Berlin, Germany.
-He married Clara Laura Maria Reimer (1876-1958), immigrated to Canada in 1908, and settled in Saskatchewan, residing with the Van Dorsser family in the vicinity of the Salvation Army Colony at Tisdale (1908).
+Born at Den Helder, The Netherlands on 9 January 1874, he was raised and educated at Amsterdam.
+He became an architect and was responsible for the designs of several theatres and arcades in Amsterdam, Utrecht, and Berlin (Germany).
+He married Clara Laura Maria Reimer (1876-1958), immigrated to Canada in 1908, and settled in Saskatchewan, residing with the Van Dorsser family in the vicinity of the Salvation Army Colony at Tisdale.

-He died in 1951 and was buried in the Palm Cemetery at Winter Park, Florida.
+He died at Los Angeles on 8 April 1951, after being struck by an automobile while walking along a street, and was buried in the Palm Cemetery at Winter Park, Florida.

 Some of his architectural works in Manitoba included: